 Anatomy MB2 first molar – How often is there an MB2

-Anatomy MB2 first molar study data ranges from 50%-95% MB3 is 1-3% (source) My opinion is there are 6 main reasons these stats vary.
-One is how we define an isthmus versus canal, two is the technique we use to study the teeth, three is experience and bias of examiner, four is age of patient base, five is ethnicity of patient base, and six is amount of dentistry the teeth have had.
+Anatomy MB2 first molar study data ranges from 50%-95% MB3 is 1-3% (source) My opinion is there are 7 main reasons these stats vary.
+One is how we define an isthmus versus canal, two is the technique we use to study the teeth, three is experience and bias of examiner, and four is inclusion exclusion criteria like number or roots.
+Age of patient base, ethnicity of patient base, and amount of dentistry the teeth have had impact the results as well.
 Failing teeth that we extract and teeth we treat (especially retreat) in an endo office will be more likely to have complex anatomy since that is likely why we did the extraction or sent the tooth to the endo office in the first place, Wolcott 2005 shows this.
 Second year endo students find more than first year, so experience matters Palazzolo Endodontic Practice 2015 and Corcoron 2007.

 Lit Review of 8400 teeth 2 canals in 57% – (61% in lab studies and 55% clinical studies) Cleghorn 2006 JOE

 µCT MB2 studies – Are most accurate

 Interesting classification system used in µCT study on 179 Egyptian teeth (some exuding criteria) that were extracted without dental work.
 Not sure how that selection criteria impacts the results, could be older patients with perio or younger patients with decay that can not afford dental work.
 Briseño-Marroquín JOE 2015 64% had MB2 or MB3 at some point along path 38% had 2 foramina 2% had 3 foramina 14% start as 2 but join back